p7430/cubemars-debugging-notes/README.md

 ### Some words of caution & a disclaimer:
 1. The AK series motors are pretty powerful, so when you start testing them, I HIGHLY recommend not having anything attached to them as they may move unpredictably.
 When I first started experimenting with these I naively did have some stuff attached to one (a metal rod, essentially).
 Now I have a dent in my wall to show for it.
-2. This is meant for educational purposes, don't sue me, this is not meant to be advice.
+2. This is meant for educational purposes only, it is not meant to be advice.